Kate-v2/sweater_weather_web/README.md

 * Favorites Buttons are not yet functional ([see unfinished](https://github.com/Kate-v2/sweater_weather_web/blob/master/README.md#core-unfinished-features))

 ## Running Tests
+* There are no tests currently.
+Need to [implement feature tests](https://github.com/Kate-v2/sweater_weather_web/projects/1#card-16910507).

 ## How to Contribute
 To contribute, see the setup instructions.